Joy0805/CS634_Final_Project/README.md

 The project is about Kaggle competition - RSNA Pneumonia Detection Challenge.

 ## Introduction
+-
-- The objective of the analysis is to detect the chest opacity.
+- The objective of the analysis is to locate the lung opacity on chest radiographs and diagnose pneumonia.

 ## Overview
 - Load pneumonia locations